Generic Name: colistimethate

 Gastrointestinal: gastrointestinal upset

-Nervous System: tingling of extremities and tongue, slurred speech, dizziness, vertigo and paresthesia
+Nervous System: tingling of extremities and tongue, slurred speech, dizziness, vertigo, paresthesia, and seizures

 Integumentary: generalized itching, urticaria and rash